gvsam7/gvsam7.github.io/_pages/about.md

 <!-- My research aims to improve feature representation learning in deep networks, focusing on salient feature extraction for segmentation tasks in dense scenes.
 My work bridges theoretical advancements in feature representation learning with practical applications in remote sensing, environmental monitoring, and industrial scene understanding.-->

-Prior to this, I completed an EPSRC-funded PhD at the University of Sussex, where I focused on Deep Learning and Computer Vision for Remote Sensing systems.
+Prior to this, I completed an EPSRC-funded PhD at the University of Sussex, where I focused on deep learning and computer vision for remote sensing systems.
 Under the supervision of [Prof. Andy Philippides](https://profiles.sussex.ac.uk/p23611-andy-philippides) and [Prof. Novi Quadrianto](https://profiles.sussex.ac.uk/p335583-novi-quadrianto), my research involved developing novel models for salient feature representation in domain adaptation and semantic segmentation tasks.

 <!-- Prior to that I was an EPSRC funded PhD candidate, working on Deep Learning for Remote Sensing systems at the University of Sussex, advised by [Prof. Andy Philippides](https://profiles.sussex.ac.uk/p23611-andy-philippides) and [Prof. Novi Quadrianto](https://profiles.sussex.ac.uk/p335583-novi-quadrianto).
 My research focused on developing novel Deep Learning models that extract salient feature representations for domain adaptation and semantic segmentation tasks. -->